soldair/node-module-resolution/README.md

 ## todo

-- make amazing test suite for this.
+- make more amazing test suite for this.
 - examples
 - everything else